Chemistry Chair, Professor of Chemistry

 G03 Carr Laboratory

 Senior Laboratory Instructor for Physical Chemistry, Research Associate

-Ms. Jayathilake joined the chemistry department of Mount Holyoke college in fall 2008 after receiving her Ph.D. in physical chemistry.
-Since then, she has taught courses and associated laboratory components in general chemistry and physical chemistry.
-In addition to teaching, Jayathilake enjoys performing research with students on synthesis, characterization and assembly of metal nano particles.
+Himali Jayathilake joined the MHC Chemistry Department in Fall 2008 after receiving her Ph.D. in physical chemistry.
+She has taught courses and associated laboratory components in both general chemistry and physical chemistry.
+In addition to teaching, Jayathilake enjoys performing research with students on synthesis, characterization and assembly of metal nano-particles.

 103 Carr Laboratory